 - analytics providers such as Google based outside the EU; and

-- search information providers such as Jordans based inside the EU.
+- search information providers based inside the EU.

 - Contact, Financial and Transaction Data from providers of technical, and payment and delivery services.